monkin77/real-time-tweet-classification/ingestion_service/README.md

 ```

 ## 4. How to Run
-The application is run from the cmd directory.
+The application is run from the root directory.

+Before running the client, ensure you have the Redis server running for development purposes.
+You can use the provided `build_redis_server.sh` script to start a Redis server in a Docker container.

 ### Data Ingestion Client
 ```bash